Students completing the SACE/NTCET may be eligible to count learning experiences other than SACE/NTCET subjects towards their qualification.

-SATAC’s member institutions may also agree to these studies contributing to the flexible option in the calculation of the Australian Tertiary Admission Rank (ATAR) and the TAFE SA Selection Score.
+SATAC’s member institutions may also agree to these studies being used in the calculation of the university aggregate/ATAR and TAFE SA Selection Score as part of the flexible option.

 Rules for Recognised Studies